& Cleveland SRA League Rules 2018

 e) If a player has not played one in any of their first four games, they will be ghosted out until they have played.

 f) Each player may play a maximum of 20 matches per season.
+If a player is asked to play for a Premier division team, it will not count against the 20 match rule.
 If a player exceeds their full quota of matches they become ineligible (see Rule 2a).

 g) No person shall represent more than one club during the season, except as allowed by the Committee.

 a) Clubs will receive their new season’s fixtures during the first week of July.
-They will then have 3 weeks, with a cut off of the end of July to rearrange any of those fixtures, which then must be reported to the League Secretary so that those changes can be included in the handbook.
+They will then have 3 weeks, with a cut off of the end of July to rearrange any of those fixtures, which then must be reported to the League Secretary so that those changes can be updated on Leaguemaster.
 Once the season starts, all fixtures must be played on the nominated date.

 REARRANGEMENTS WILL NOT BE ALLOWED